Please note that Tapas no longer supports Internet Explorer.

 Michelle scrambled to her feet and bolted.
 Trella didn’t move.

 Back home, Michelle sprinted past her father and shut herself in her room.
-The muffled sound of crying echoed through the house.
+The muffled sound of screaming echoed through the house.
 Williams lowered himself into a chair.

 I’m sorry, kiddo.
 Sometimes you need to learn things the hard way.
 I hope now you’ll stay away from those monsters.

 Michelle's world broke down.
-Her ideals shattered, her still a bit naive vision of a just world gone.
+Her ideals shattered, her somewhat naive vision of a just world was gone.
 She was awake the entire night, eyes wide open, replaying everything.

 In the morning she sat at the kitchen table, didn't touch the food in front of her, hollow and exhausted.
 At school her face was pale, dark rings under her eyes.
 Trella and Aya exchanged a worried look.
 Walking home, she drifted like a sleepwalker.

 The next night, voices outside snapped her back into reality.
-She opened her curtains and gasped—one of the houses in the neighborhood was on fire.
+She opened her curtains and gasped.
+One of the houses in the neighborhood was on fire.
 People screamed for help; the family was still inside.
 No firefighters in sight.
-Michelle grabs a warm jacket and runs outside too.
+Michelle grabbed a warm jacket and ran outside too.

 “Michelle?”
 She paused.
 “You look like hell.”

 “Shut up!
 That’s because of you!
 We need to talk.
-I need answers.
-Now!”
+Now!
+You didn't tell me everything the last time!”

 Michelle stood at the entrance, a full storm of fear, fury, confusion, and desperation swirling within her.
 Trella stared back, genuinely surprised.